erikh/exercise-website/README.md

 binary-embedded react application which posts to a database.
 It could serve as an example application for that toolkit.

+The resulting binary is approximately 7MB with the current release build settings and only links against libc.
+It requires no other infrastructure to function as a web application.

 ### Development

 First off, make sure your node environment is in order. `cd react_app && npm i`